linux-minidisc/linux-minidisc/README.md

 Added a UI to QHiMDTransfer that allows controlling playback and showing the current playback position for NetMD devices (audio output happens on the NetMD device).

+## Remove id3tag dependency from libhimd

+The `himd_writemp3()` now takes `title`, `artist` and `album` strings as parameters (can be `NULL`) so the caller can set those items.
+This removes the dependency on `libid3tag`.
+For `himdcli`, the user can specify those values on the command line.
+For QHiMDTransfer, the existing dependency of TagLib (which was used for writing tags of uploaded MP3 files) is now also used for retrieving metadata when downloading MP3 files to Hi-MD.